devalot/webdev/content/js/alternatives.md

 ### TypeScript

-  * A language based on ES6 (classes, arrow functions, etc.)
+  * A language based on ESNEXT (classes, arrow functions, etc.)

   * All features compile to ES5